ivargr/kage-indexing/Readme.md

 This repository contains a snakemake pipeline for making an index that can be used with KAGE.
 To use this pipeline, you will need:

 * A VCF with genotypes of a population, e.g. a thousand genomes VCF.
 Only biallelic variants are supported for now.
-The snakemake pipeline will try to split variants into biallelic if you have multiallelic variants, and it will also remove some overlapping indels that may cause trouble.
+The snakemake pipeline will try to split variants into biallelic if you have multiallelic variants, and it will also remove some overlapping indels that may cause trouble if there are any.
 * A reference genome (.fa or .2bit format)

 **Note**